ashchan/ckb-swift-kit/README.md

 ## Prerequisites

 * Xcode 12.1 with Swift 5.1, or higher
-* Target of iOS 11 or higher / macOS 10.13 or higher
+* Target of macOS 10.13 or higher
 * Swift Package Manager
 * [libsodium](https://github.com/jedisct1/libsodium)